The Llanhilleth Institute History.

 The Caretakers Post.

-On the 17th September 1906 a ballot for the position of caretaker took place at the Llanhilleth Colliery pit head and out of 20 applicants Mr Stanley Smith was top of the list with 471 votes, next three applicants were as follows – Mr Nicholas Smith 189; Mr R. Richards 131; Mr G. Lloyd 109; The committee declared the vote void and were determined to make their own selection? (information to come).
+On Monday 17th of September 1906, a ballot for the position of caretaker took place at the Llanhilleth Colliery pit head and out of 20 applicants Mr Stanley Smith was top of the list with 471 votes, next three applicants were as follows – Mr Nicholas Smith 189; Mr R. Richards 131; Mr G. Lloyd 109; The committee declared the vote void and were determined to make their own selection?
+(Information to come).

 The Institute Clock.

 In August 1907 a clock was placed on the front of the institute, given by Messrs Jones of the Partridge Jones & Co.
-I was the first public clock erected at Llanhilleth.
+It was the first public clock erected at Llanhilleth.